Chart Color Schemes

 Infrastructure

-Woolgoolga - Arrawarra has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Woolgoolga - Arrawarra has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that may affect this region.
-Notable projects include Plantations by Ingenia Lifestyle Extension, Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and the 34 Trafalgar Street Residential Flat Building.
-The following list details those most likely to be relevant.
+AreaSearch has identified 11 projects likely to affect the area.
+Notable ones include Plantations by Ingenia Lifestyle Extension, Woolgoolga North West and West Growth Plans, Woolgoolga Town Centre Masterplan, and 34 Trafalgar Street Residential Flat Building.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.